There’s a specific kind of panic that sends you to search.

 "What would 'good' look like to you?"

-Accountability without cruelty Accountability isn’t punishment.
-It’s clarity—so resentment doesn’t become your personality.
+Accountability isn't punishment.
+It's clarity—so resentment doesn't become your personality.
+For a deeper toolkit here, Crucial Conversations by Patterson and colleagues is the standard reference.

 Pre-mortem: "It's 90 days later and this failed because…"